djbob2000/jpeglic/.github/CONTRIBUTING.md

-## Contributions
+## Pull Requests

 Pull requests are ignored to avoid licensing issues when reusing the code.

-Feel free to make bug reports as contributions.
+## Contributing

+You can contribute by filing detailed and well-written bug reports.